 Contact Our Indiana Nursing Home Death Lawyer Today

-With over 15 years of litigation experience, Kelley J. Johnson has the skill and knowledge to hold nursing home officials and their corporate owners accountable for the physical, emotional and financial harm caused by the wrongful death of a nursing home resident.
+With nearly 20 years of litigation experience, Kelley J. Johnson has the skill and knowledge to hold nursing home officials and their corporate owners accountable for the physical, emotional and financial harm caused by the wrongful death of a nursing home resident.

-To schedule a free and confidential review of your case, call the nursing home death lawyer of the Law Office of Kelley J. Johnson in Indianapolis today at our toll-free number or fill out our online contact form.
+To schedule a free and confidential review of your case, call the wrongful death nursing home lawyer of the Law Office of Kelley J. Johnson in Indianapolis today at our toll-free number or fill out our online contact form.
 We’ll respond within 24 hours.